Glab487894/DB/README.md

 6. writeFile - write data to file and return message or error.

 #### Methods json
-1. readJson - read and parse json file and return its contents.
+1. readJson - getElement and parse json file and return its contents.
 2. writeJson - write json file and return message.
 3. getElement - return element from array in json file.
 4. push - push element to the end of array in json file.